tlehman/task/README.md

 # How to use

-Start a task:
+Starting a task:

 ```
 $ task start
-description: Create endpoint to allow logging off
+Description of task: Create endpoint to allow logging off
 estimated range of time to completion (90% CI): 20 - 30 minutes
 task #3 created at 2018-01-04 12:38:28
 ```

-Finish a task:
+Ending a task:
 ```
-$ task finish
+$ task end
-finish task #3? (y/N) y
+end task #3? (y/N) y
-task #3 finished at 2018-01-04 13:03:29 (25 minutes) correct!
+task #3 ended at 2018-01-04 13:03:29 (25 minutes) correct!
 For 90% CI you are currently 67% correct (2/3 correct),
 consider widening intervals or breaking tasks down to improve this number
 ```

 ## Multi-tasking
 If you can avoid it, you should.
-But if you have to, just pass the `id` of the task in as an argument to the `start` and `finish` subcommands.
+But if you have to, just pass the `id` of the task in as an argument to the `start` and `end` subcommands.

 # Habit
-Once this is a habit, and you start using the feedback from this tool, you should improve at estimating how long it takes you to finish tasks.
+Once this is a habit, and you start using the feedback from this tool, you should improve at estimating how long it takes you to complete tasks.
-Doing this for smaller tasks is easier, but as your gain experience and become more calibrated, you should be able to start estimating larger tasks.
+Doing this for smaller tasks is easier, but as you gain experience and become more calibrated, you should be able to start estimating larger tasks.